syncfusion/ej2-angular-docs/src/pivotview/pivotview/pivot-chart.md

 ## Multiple Axis

-User can draw the pivot chart with multiple value fields by setting the property [`enableMultipleAxis`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/chartSettings/#enablemultiaxis) in [`chartSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/chartSettings/) as **true**.
+User can draw the pivot chart with multiple value fields by setting the property [`enableMultipleAxis`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/chartSettings/#enablemultipleaxis) in [`chartSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/chartSettings/) as **true**.
 In the below code sample, the pivot chart will be drawn with both value fields "Sold" and "Amount" available in the [`dataSourceSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/dataSourceSettings/).

-> The multi axis support is not applicable for the accumulation chart types like pie, doughnut, pyramid, and funnel.
+> The multiple axis support is not applicable for the accumulation chart types like pie, doughnut, pyramid, and funnel.

 {% tab template="pivot-grid/getting-started", sourceFiles="app/app.component.ts,app/app.module.ts" %}